uselagoon/lagoon-cli/docs/commands/lagoon_logs.md

 ### Options

 ```
+  -b, --build string[="all_builds"]   specify build logs, with an optional specific build name
   -c, --container string              specify a specific container name
   -f, --follow                        continue outputting new lines as they are logged
   -h, --help                          help for logs
   -n, --lines uint                    the number of lines to return for each container (default 32)
   -s, --service string                specify a specific service name
+      --show-pod                      show pod/container name prefix on log lines (default true)
+      --show-timestamp                show timestamp prefix on log lines (default true)
+  -t, --task string[="all_tasks"]     specify task logs, with an optional specific task name
 ```

 ### Options inherited from parent commands